【SECRET】What Speaker Fit My Car » What Size Speakers Are In My Car

 Subwoofers and woofers are the master speakers of the lower range.
 They’re the ones that are going to give you an enormous boom and they come in sizes which range from 8” to 15”.

 Tweeters, on the other hand, are tiny speakers which provide a bit of high range to the rest of your audio system.
 While many people overlook them, they’re an essential part of an audio system if you want to make sure that you have clarity and volume through the whole range of sound.

 Tweeters are generally 1” to 2” and require custom mounting.

-So, the next time you’re wondering if that speaker for car is right for your vehicle you’ll know exactly how to find out.
+So, the next time you’re wondering if that best speaker for car is right for your vehicle you’ll know exactly how to find out.
 The answer to the question “what speakers fit my car?” is within your grasp.
 Whether you use online resources, your manual, or just have to break out the measuring tape it’s not impossible to know which speakers fit your car and that’s a good thing for everyone involved.